Five minutes with … the Hazard and Resilience Modelling team

 To find out more about Chris’s data and projects, you can visit:

 Geospatial analysis lead

-With a background in geology, Séverine works alongside a range of scientists to evaluate and analyse a broad range of geoscientific issues from brownfield cost calculators to historic river networks and their current day influences on geohazards.
+With a background in geology, Séverine works alongside a range of scientists to evaluate and analyse a broad range of geoscientific issues, from brownfield cost calculators to historic river networks and their present-day influence on geohazards.
 Séverine has a keen interest in natural hazards, urban water management and delivering data solutions to stakeholders.

-Another project she has contributed to is the Brownfield Ground Risk Calculator, a tool for Local Authorities to assess potential risk and costs of redeveloping brownfield sites.
-Most recently Séverine is leading the development of the GeoScour Data Product, which identifies stretches of rivers susceptible to erosion during storm events.
+Another project she has contributed to is the Brownfield Ground Risk Calculator, a tool for local authorities to assess potential risks and costs of redeveloping brownfield sites.
+Most recently, Séverine is leading the development of the GeoScour data product, which identifies stretches of rivers susceptible to erosion during storm events.

 To find out more about Séverine’s data and projects, you can visit:

 Geospatial data analyst